Stuckey's: Early days

 Business increased after Stuckey's wife Ethel began making pecan pralines, after having come up with a recipe for pecan log rolls with maraschino cherries added to the mix.
 Business improved enough that Stuckey built his own store in Eastman, opening another store in Unadilla, Georgia soon after.
-Another soon followed in Hilliard, Florida with each Stuckey's making their own candy on site.
+Another soon followed in Hilliard, Florida, with each Stuckey's making its own candy on site.

 Stuckey's franchise expansion was slowed by World War II when he was forced to close his Unadilla branch.
 During the war, Stuckey managed to stay afloat after buying a candy making factory in Jacksonville, Florida and securing government contracts making candy for the troops.

 After the war ended, Stuckey's business opened a number of new franchises.
 The company then constructed its own candy factory in Eastman to supply an eventual 350-plus stores located throughout the continental US.
 As the post-war baby boom flourished and families undertook more long-distance auto travel, Stuckey's continued to grow along major highways.